testdouble/react-decoupler/README.md

   static fromServices(services)
 ```

-- `fromServices(services)`: creates a ServiceInjector instance and fills it
-  with the services from the provided vanilla JS object.
-For each entry of the
-  services object, the key will become the "service key" and the value will
-  become the service value.

-- `register(key, service, options)`: Register a single service with a given
+- `register(key, service, options = {})`: Register a single service with a given
   key.
 Any value may be used as a key or a service.
 Supported options:

-  - `{ withParams: Array }`: Binds the given array of parameters as
+  - `withParams: Array<any>`: Binds the given array of parameters as
     arguments to the service (value of the service must be a callable that
     supports `.bind()`).
 The binding happens at resolve-time and is
     consistent between calls.
 Use in conjunction with the `Lookup` function
     if you want to bind to services in the Injector.
 Defaults to undefined.

-  - `{ asInstance: boolean }`: When true, the injector will call `new` on
+  - `asInstance: boolean`: When true, the injector will call `new` on
     the service value when resolving it.
 Defaults to false.

-- `resolve(dependencies)`: Accepts a collection (array or object) of service
+- `resolve(dependencies: {} | [])`: Accepts an array or object of service keys
-  keys and returns a matching collection of resolved services.
+  and returns a matching collection of resolved services.

   - When using an array of service keys, the order of the returned services will match with the keys.
   - When using an object of service keys, the name mapping is `{'name': 'ServiceKey'}`.

+- `static fromServices(services: {})`: Factory function to create a ServiceInjector
+  instance filled with the services from the provided vanilla JS object.
+Each
+  key-value entry of the service object becomes a registered service in the
+  injector.

 #### Usage